callihiggins/IMA-FE/07_sep23_day7/README.md

 * Flexbox in-class challenge

-* Assignment
-    * Due Tuesday, September 29: Take the mockup you made with your Craigslist redesign assignment and recreate it with HTML and CSS.
-Don't worry about adding any interactivity such as dropdown menus or linking to any other pages.
-Upload your zip folder containg an html file, a css file, and any image files you used to Brightspace.

 ### Resources
 * [Flexbox Playground](https://codepen.io/enxaneta/full/adLPwv)
 * [Flexbox Cheat Sheet](https://www.freecodecamp.org/news/flexbox-the-ultimate-css-flex-cheatsheet/)
 * [CSS Tricks - Set Page Background to a Full Image](http://css-tricks.com/perfect-full-page-background-image/)